Skip to main content

 Seasonal

-At the Murghab Bazaar in the Pamirs, outdoor ice cream parlors specialize in yak milk ice cream.
-A unique high-altitude treat.
+At the Murghab Bazaar in the Pamirs, outdoor stalls churn ice cream from yak milk.
+It's about as high-altitude a treat as you'll find.

 vegetarianContains: Dairy